 If we turn our eyes from the thinly scattered inhabitants of New Zealand to the crowded shores of Otaheite and the Society Islands, a different scene opens to our view.
-All apprehension of dearth seems at first sight to be banished from a country that is described to be fruitful as the garden of the Hesperides. † But this first impression would be immediately corrected by a moment's reflection.
+All apprehension of dearth seems at first sight to be banished from a country that is described to be fruitful as the garden of the Hesperides.
+15 But this first impression would be immediately corrected by a moment's reflection.
 Happiness and plenty have always been considered as the most powerful causes of increase.
 In a delightful climate, where few diseases are known, and the women are condemned to no severe fatigues, why should not these causes operate with a force unparalleled in less favourable regions?
 Yet if they did, where could the population find room and food in such circumscribed limits?
-If the numbers in Otaheite, not 40 leagues in circuit, surprised Captain Cook, when he calculated them at two hundred and four thousand, t where could they be disposed of in a single century, when they would amount to above three millions, supposing them to double their numbers every twenty-five years.
-Each island of the
+If the numbers in Otaheite, not 40 leagues in circuit, surprised Captain Cook, when he calculated them at two hundred and four thousand, 16 where could they be disposed of in a single century, when they would amount to above three millions, supposing them to double their numbers every twenty-five years.
+17 Each island of the group would be in a similar situation.
+The removal from one to another would be a change of place, but not a change of the species of distress.
+Effectual emigration, or effectual importation, would be utterly excluded, from the situation of the islands and the state of navigation among their inhabitants.